Therapy for New Moms with Preemies and Micro-Preemies

 You’re adjusting to a new normal you never asked for.

-I can help you find steadiness in a season that feels anything but steady.
+I can help you find steadiness when nothing feels steady.

 I can help you:

-process the emotional impact of your NICU experience
+process the emotional impact of your NICU experience, including the parts you haven't said out loud

-cope with the ongoing stress of medical care and appointments
+cope with the ongoing stress of medical appointments and not knowing what comes next

 release the guilt and self-blame you've been carrying

-find your footing as you adjust to life after the NICU
+find your footing as you adjust to life after the NICU, or while you're still in it

 You don't have to carry this alone.